-- 1. All rodeo livestock used in the riding and timed events must be numbered and drawn for. - 2. (a) Tie down ropers at any CCA approved rodeo may elect a representative from amongst themselves, with said representative being empowered to cull unsatisfactory calves, providing that such culling must take place at a reasonable time before the rodeo starts. - (b) Unsatisfactory cattle at one rodeo cannot be used at any further rodeos, subject to the discretion of the CCA director(s). - 3.
-Only calves and steers that are available for use in the first go-round may be put into the
+- 1. All rodeo livestock used in the riding and timed events must be numbered and drawn for. - 2. (a) Tie down ropers at any CCA approved rodeo may elect a representative from amongst themselves, with said representative being empowered to cull unsatisfactory calves, providing that such culling must take place at a reasonable time before the rodeo starts. (b) Unsatisfactory cattle at one rodeo cannot be used at any further rodeos, subject to the discretion of the CCA director(s). (c) Cull during a part